By Dennis Hartley

 This week, we’ll examine a pair of films that offer two different perspectives on the business we call “show”- from the inside looking out, and from the outside looking in.

 The Life of Reilly is a filmed performance of Charles Nelson Reilly’s one-man show.
-Yes, that Charles Nelson Reilly, of flamboyant demeanor and propensity for catty zingers, perhaps best known for his stalwart presence on the talk show/game show circuit from the late 60s onward (Younger readers may recognize him as a recurring character on the X Files and its spin off series Millennium.)
+Yes, that Charles Nelson Reilly, perhaps best known for his stalwart presence on the talk show/game show circuit from the late 60s onward (Younger readers may recognize him as a recurring character on the X Files and its spin off series Millennium.)

 It certainly surprised attendees of one of Reilly’s master acting classes, when they were treated to a lengthy but enthusiastically received performance piece (improvised on the spot), in response to a simple question: “How did you become an actor?”
 The incident inspired Reilly’s autobiographical one man show Save it for the Stage.
 Reilly had officially ended the run before he was asked to perform it one final time (in 2004) for this film.

 Reilly runs the theatrical gamut, segueing from hilarious anecdote to moving soliloquy without missing a beat.
 He begins with a series of wonderful vignettes about growing up in the Bronx.
 Reilly had a tragicomic family background tailor-made for a stage show (an overbearing mother, institutionalized father and a live-in aunt with a lobotomy) and he milks it for all its worth.
 His mother’s favorite admonishment, “Save it for the stage!” becomes the teenage Reilly’s secret mantra as he begins to gravitate toward the boards.

-Reilly gets the last laugh; he recalls poring over TV Guide every week at the peak of his saturation on the tube, to play a game wherein he would count how many times his name would appear (including reruns).
+Reilly got the last laugh; he recalls poring over TV Guide at the peak of his saturation on the tube, to play a game wherein he would count how many times his name would appear (including reruns).
 “I know I was once told I wasn’t allowed on TV,” he quips, “…but now I found myself thinking: Who do I fuck to get off?!”
-Funny, moving, and inspiring, The Life of Reilly is a winner.
+Funny, moving and inspiring.